Hobart Alter

-Youth
+Early life

-Alter was born and raised in Ontario, California, but his family had a summer house in Laguna Beach, where Alter got into the full array of ocean sports.
+Hobart Laidlaw Alter was born and raised in Ontario, California, but his family had a summer house in Laguna Beach, where Alter got into the full array of ocean sports.

+Career

+Surfing and skateboarding business

+During a summer vacation in 1950 Alter began by building 9-foot balsawood surfboards for his friends.
+He asked his dad to pull the DeSoto out of the family's Laguna Beach, California, garage, and converted the garage into a woodshop for his hobby.
 Initiated into surfing by Walter Hoffman, he started shaping balsa boards in the early 1950s.
 When the family's front yard became cluttered with the remnants of surfboard production in 1953, his father moved him off the property by buying him a lot on Pacific Coast Highway in nearby Dana Point for $1,500.
+Alter‘s hobby became a business and in discussing the future with friends as a young man "Hobie" declared that he wanted to make a living without having to wear hard-soled shoes or work east of California's Pacific Coast Highway by “making people a toy and giving them a game to play with it.”
+A couple of years later, Alter opened up Orange County's first surf shop in Dana Point, California.
 In February 1954, with the first stage of the shop completed, Hobie Surfboards opened its doors after a total investment of $12,000.
 "People laughed at me for setting up a surf shop," Alter remembered.
 "They said that once I'd sold a surfboard to each of the 250 surfers on the coast, I'd be out of business.
 But the orders just kept coming."